UPDATE (September 2020): The grinders featured in this article are no longer available for sale.

 The handle detaches with a single top nut.
 The grind level adjustment requires dealing with 3 pieces: the top nut, a middle locking nut, and the bottom adjustment nut.
 The adjustment range is decent, and produces a good medium grind, a decent coarse grind, but wasn’t quite able to get fine enough for espresso.
 Making adjustments took a lot of time with this design.
 It is built well, but fit was a little lacking; it just felt a little loose in places.

 Ritual Grind Levels.
-Did good on Medium, decent on Coarse, but not fine enough for espresso
+Did well on Medium, decent on Coarse, but not fine enough for espresso

 What I liked most about the Ritual Grinder was it’s extra large reservoir.